Tom Davis Horsemanship! 8 comments

 Horse Clinics with Tom Davis

 Top Horseman and Clinician Tom Davis has been helping people through training, clinics, and horse events for years.
 Tom has trained many horses over the years from mustangs, reined cow horses, dressage, to top cutting horses.
 Tom’s horsemanship skills are some of the best.
 Tom specializes in building confidence between the horse and rider.
-Browse through our site,
+Tom is exceptional at articulating how to better understand and communicate with your horse making riding and working your equine friend a positive and rewarding experience for you both!
+Come ride with Tom!

 Upcoming clinic – click here for more info!! tom davis, horsemanship, clinic, training, td, train, othello, wa, northwest, washington, white horse arena, bible, horse clinic, discount, 4H, 4-h, high school, rodeo, colttrainer, www.colttrainer.com